Last Updated on September 14, 2022 by ellen

 Apply a taste deterrent

 Do not punish your dog for chewing on things.
 They do not understand that your shoe or book are not toys.
-You need to do your part to keep clutter out of their reach and provide acceptable things for them to chew on.
+You must do your part to keep clutter out of their reach and provide acceptable things for them to chew on.

 Do you have any other tips to break puppy chewing behaviors?